Have you ever noticed that students start disappearing right about the time you start reviewing for a test?

 Shoot for Points

 Everyone loves a board game, and your ESL students will particularly appreciate one if it’s not only loads of fun, but also a helpful way to review essential grammar.
-You can design your own to include the tenses and structures your students have learned, or use any of the ones already available at BusyTeacher.org.
+You can design your own game to include the tenses and structures your students have learned, or use any of the ones already available at BusyTeacher.org.
 This Grammar Revision Board Game is a perfect example.

 Tic Tac Toe

-Tic Tac Toe is another versatile game, one that can be adapted to suit a wide variety of needs.
+Tic Tac Toe is another versatile game and one that can be adapted to suit a wide variety of needs.
 What you need to decide first is which grammar your students need to review for the test.
 Then, write the topics on nine index cards or large enough pieces of paper.
 Arrange the cards face down on a table or stick them on the board, in the classic Tic Tac Toe 3 x 3 grid.